List of Responding Schools

-- Georgia Law School Consortium Public Sector Career Fair -- This career fair is geared specifically towards students searching for public interest jobs.
-It is co-sponsored by the Emory Public Interest Committee (EPIC) and three other Georgia law schools.
+Georgia Law School Consortium Public Sector Career Fair -- This career fair is geared specifically towards students searching for public interest jobs.
+It is co-sponsored by four other Georgia law schools.
 The career fair generally takes place in February.

 The Career Services Office provides specialized counseling and programming for students considering public interest careers.
 The Office also maintains an active list of public interest career opportunities and posts public interest job openings.
 The Office also provides students with access to multiple online and paper resources to assist public interest job seekers.

 The Career Services Department (CSD) at Florida Coastal takes a proactive role in promoting government and public interest opportunities for students and alumni.
 In addition to counseling students, each of the CSD counselors has the responsibility of business development.
 The business development portion of the government and public interest counselor position includes networking with local, state, and national agencies to develop relationships and educate employers about Florida Coastal and our students.
 Agencies include legal aid offices, public defender offices, state attorney offices, and other non-profit agencies.
 The dedicated counselor responsible for business development in the areas of government and public interest also attends many national conferences focused on expanding knowledge of recruitment efforts and meeting representatives from various agencies.
 Conferences in the past have included the ABA Equal Justice Conference, Equal Justice Works, NALP/PSLawNet Public Service Mini-Conference, and Federal Advisor training through the Partnership For Public Service.